-Susan’s most recent book for Norton is an updated and expanded edition of her 2003 best-seller, The Well-Educated Mind: A Guide to the Classical Education You Never Had (November, 2015).
+Susan’s upcoming book for Norton is an updated and expanded edition of her 2003 best-seller, The Well-Educated Mind: A Guide to the Classical Education You Never Had (November, 2015).
 Her previous book, The Story of Western Science: From the Writings of Aristotle to the Big Bang Theory (previously titled The Story of Science), was published in May 2015.
 Her most recent book, The History of the Renaissance World: From the Rediscovery of Aristotle to the Conquest of Constantinople (2013), is the third in a multi-volume series providing a narrative world history; the first volume, The History of the Ancient World: From the Earliest Accounts to the Fall of Rome, was published in 2007, and the second, The History of the Medieval World: From the Conversion of Constantine to the First Crusade was published in 2010.
 Her previous books include the academic title The Art of the Public Grovel: Sexual Sin and Confession in America (2008), published by Princeton University Press, and The Well-Educated Mind: A Guide to the Classical Education You Never Had , a guide to reading the classic works of fiction, poetry, history, autobiography, and drama (Norton, 2003; updated and revised edition, November 2015).
 Norton also published The Well-Trained Mind: A Guide to Classical Education at Home (with co-author Jessie Wise); originally published in 1999, this bestselling guide to education in the classical tradition was revised and updated in 2004 and again in 2009.
 Susan has written a four-volume world history series for children, The Story of the World, published by Peace Hill Press (Volume 1, Ancient Times; Volume 2, The Middle Ages; Volume 3, Early Modern Times; and Volume 4, The Modern Age).
 She is also the author of the four-volume elementary composition series Writing With Ease and the three-volume pre-rhetoric composition program Writing With Skill.
 Susan is also a contributing editor of Books & Culture and teaches writing classes at the College of William & Mary in Virginia.